-- Side-Impact Airbags (SABs): Inflatable devices that are designed to help protect your head and/or chest in the event of a serious side-impact collision.
+- Side-Impact Airbags (SABs): Inflatable devices designed to help protect your head and chest in the event of a serious side-impact collision.
 SABs differ from frontal airbags in that they stay inflated for several seconds during the collision (for additional protection).

 Chest SABs are mounted in the side of the seat or in the door and are designed to help protect an adult’s chest in a serious side-impact collision.
 Head SABs are usually mounted on the roof rail above the side windows and are designed to help protect an adult’s head in a side-impact collision.
 Negligent design causes late or unnecessary deployment with SABs as well, resulting in serious injuries.

 With such force and rapid deployment, late or unnecessary airbag ignition can be devastating and lethal.
 In fact, the US National Highway Traffic Safety Administration recorded 175 fatalities due to airbag deployment between 1990 and 2000.Of those 175, 104 were children.